Can performance management enhance trust?

 Introduction

 Performance measurement received much attention from accounting and management scholars in the past decades.
 It can help address typical agency problems and has the potential to enhance, for instance, role clarity and motivation.
-At the same time, performance measurement may lead to stress, gaming, indicatorism and other unfavourable effects (for an overview, see Van der Kolk, 2024).
-Summarizing a vast body of literature on this topic, we see that conditions matter for the (un)favourable effects of performance measurement.
-The inherent qualities of the performance measurement play a noticeable role.
+At the same time, performance measurement may lead to stress, gaming, indicatorism and other unfavorable effects (for an overview, see Van der Kolk, 2024).
+Summarizing a vast body of literature on this topic, we see that conditions matter for the (un)favorable effects of performance measurement.
+Also, the inherent qualities of the performance measurement play a noticeable role.

 Study background and setting

-Our study focusses on the healthcare industry.
+In our study, we focus on healthcare organizations.
 Performance measurement, and management control practices in general, have been met ‘with antipathy’ in healthcare organizations in the recent past (cf. Carr & Beck, 2020, p.
 327).
 Control has been perceived as curbing the autonomy of professionals and is generally not met with great enthusiasm by professionals.
 The healthcare setting is therefore an ideal setting to see whether management control that uses metrics (i.e., performance management) can yield positive results.

-To study the question how PM can impact trust and performance, we conducted a survey study.
+To study the question how performance management can impact trust and performance, we conducted a survey study.
 152 Middle managers from Dutch healthcare organizations filled out our questionnaire that included constructs and items on performance management, other forms of management control, metric quality, trust, and unit performance.
-We used self-determination theory to develop our hypotheses and analysed our data using SEM and OLS models.
+We used self-determination theory to develop our hypotheses and analyzed our data using SEM and OLS models.
 Three lessons can be drawn from our study.

 Lesson 1: PM in and of itself does not impact trust – metric quality matters!